pleumann/pasta80/README.md

 $ fpc pl0
 ```

-The Pascal compiler generates Z80 assembler code and relies on [zasm](https://k1.spdns.de/Develop/Projects/zasm/Documentation/index.html) as a backend for the final translation step to binary.
+The Pascal compiler generates Z80 assembler code and relies on [sjasmplus](https://z00m128.github.io/sjasmplus) as a backend for the final translation step to binary.
 It can also, in `--ide` mode (see below), make use of `nano`, Visual Studio Code (via the `code` command) and `tnylpo`.

 The compiler tries to detect external tools automatically, but it's best to create a file `.pl0.cfg` in your home directory specifying necessary paths (there is a sample in `etc` that you can adapt):

 ```
 # PL/0 config

 HOME      = ~/Projects/pl0
-ZASM   = ~/Library/bin/zasm
+SJASMPLUS = ~/Library/bin/sjasmplus
 NANO      = /opt/local/bin/nano
 VSCODE    = /usr/local/bin/code
 TNYLPO    = ~/Library/bin/tnylpo
 ```

 ## Using the compiler